Breaking ActiveCouch in Fun and Inventive Ways

 Known Issues

-Not so much a bug as a feature which hasn't yet been implemented.
-ActiveCouch::Base#find doesn't support ordering.
-It should be possible to add this but I haven't started working on it yet.
-If you need ordering then a patch would be lovely ;)
+Not so much a bug as a not-yet-implemented feature: ActiveCouch::Base#find doesn't support ordering.
+It should be possible to add, but I haven't started on it yet.
+If you need ordering, a patch would be very welcome.

-There are likely to be a bunch of bugs in there still.
-Bug reports, patches and feedback, as always, would be awesome.
-Either leave a comment or get in touch directly.
+There are bound to be bugs lurking in there.
+Bug reports, patches, and feedback are always welcome — leave a comment or get in touch directly.